ben-miles/mibluelodge/wp-content/plugins/create-block-theme/readme.txt

 * Refactor react app code for general purpose
 * add build directory to php exclude list
 * Do not call replace_template_namespace when overwrting theme
-* Merge branch 'trunk' into fix/314
 * Fix error when switching to template edit mode in the post editor
 * Add useRootPaddingAwareAlignments to blank theme
 * Update Google Fonts JSON data from API
-* Merge branch 'trunk' into fix/314
 * Avoid adding Template info to style.css if it's empty
 * Fix delete font family/face when name is different from family
 * Add theme name validation